 A10.
 Can my computer use USB devices?

 Hardware: You need a USB port in your computer.
 Most computers build since 1998 have at least two built in USB connectors.
-You can also get PCI and CardBus USB adapters for older computers.

 A11.
 What is Hot-Swapping?